 Students applying to Oxford, Cambridge, medicine, dentistry, and veterinary medicine/science in the United Kingdom must submit their completed applications, including personal statements, by October 15.
 For other universities and courses, the deadline is January 15.

 Deadlines for American universities vary, but in general, applicants applying on an early plan must submit their completed application and essays by November 1 or November 15.
-The regular application deadline is January 1.
+Regular application deadlines may be as early as January 1.

-The deadline to apply to Canadian universities varies but the application deadline is generally in mid-January.
+The deadline to apply to Canadian universities varies but application deadlines are generally in mid-January.